 Employees must provide proof of such coverage (e.g., by submitting an attestation) on an annual basis.
 If the employee loses or cancels their individual health insurance, coverage under the ICHRA ends.

-An employer may allow ICHRA participants to pay any premiums for the individual health coverage on a pre-tax basis through a Section 125 cafeteria plan, provided the individual’s health insurance plan policy has not been purchased on a federal or a state-based health insurance exchange.
+An employer may allow ICHRA participants to pay any premiums for individual health coverage through a Section 125 cafeteria plan.
 Nexben’s ICHRA solution is designed to support this model.

 4. Premium reimbursement (employee)